CodeWithCosmo/CodeWithCosmo/README.md

 - 📫 How to reach me **lb5470272@gmail.com**

-- ⚡ Fun fact **I strongly believe that this whole world is actually a simulation, And we are nothing but an advanced reinforcement model which learn from their experiences**
+- ⚡ Fun fact **I strongly believe that this whole world is actually a simulation, And we are nothing but an advanced reinforcement model which learn from our experiences**

 <h3 align="left">Connect with me:</h3>
 <p align="left">